SoukainaElidrissi/Atelier1/README.md

+# PyTorch Stock Price Prediction
-# This GitHub repository contains the code for a deep learning project on stock price prediction.
+This GitHub repository contains the code for a deep learning project on stock price prediction.
 The project utilizes PyTorch to build an MLP model and employs GridSearchCV for hyperparameter tuning.
 The code includes scripts for:

 Data loading and preprocessing
 Model building and training